Egypt–Ethiopia relations: Nile water

-In 1929, a British-sponsored treaty between Egypt and some Nile basin colonies, without the participation of Ethiopia, awarded Egypt the right to veto any project that it deems threatening to its water share.
-Ethiopia's control over the Blue Nile has been a cause for concern in recent times.
-Recently, however, Ethiopia announced the Grand Ethiopian Renaissance Dam (GERD) project, which would allow it to better exploit its water resources, rejecting the old treaty and stressing that it wasn't a member back then.
-According to the Egyptian authorities, the dam, if built, would negatively affect Egypt's water share, estimated at 57 percent of the Nile waters.
-Ethiopia turned down several requests from Egypt to pause the construction, furthering tensions between the two countries.
-The resulting dispute over the GERD has soured recent relations, with Egypt threatning war over Ethiopia.
+Ethiopia accused Egypt with 1929, a British-sponsored treaty between Egypt and some Nile basin colonies, without the participation of Ethiopia, awarded Egypt the right to veto any project that it deems threatening to its water share.
+More recently, Ethiopia announced the Grand Ethiopian Renaissance Dam (GERD) project, claiming that would allow it to better exploit its water resources, rejecting the old treaty and stressing that it wasn't a member back then.
+According to the Egyptian authorities, the dam, if built, would become existential threat to 100 million Egyptians.

+Sameh Shoukry, Minister for Foreign Affairs of Egypt, has also complained about even though Cairo initiated and engaged in painstaking negotiations on the dam to reach a fair and just agreement, those efforts “came to naught”.
+Indeed, throughout negotiations, Egypt faced an unjustifiable campaign of unfounded claims that Cairo sought to bind parties to agreements from the “dark era of colonialism”, emphasizing that every Nile-related treaty Ethiopia has concluded was signed by its Government and as an independent State, including one involving the Emperor of Abyssinia in 1902 prohibiting construction of any waterworks across the Blue Nile that would affect the river's natural flow.

+Ethiopia turned down several requests from Egypt and Sudan to negotiate a binding agreement, furthering tensions between the two countries.
+The resulting dispute over the GERD has soured recent relations, with Egypt threatening war over Ethiopia.